-The City of Elko and communities of Carlin, Wells and West Wendover do require their own business licenses.
+The City of Elko and communities of Carlin, Wells and West Wendover do require their own business licenses - click on their logos to learn more.
+For Wells, call the city at (775) 752-3355.

 Fictitious Firm Name Forms must be filed with the county clerk.
 Click HERE to learn more.